Kerry to seek assurances on Crimea in last-ditch talks with Lavrov

-LONDON U.S. Secretary of State John Kerry will seek assurances from Russia at talks in London on Friday that it will not try to annex Crimea and will address concerns over Ukraine through negotiation, a senior State Department official said.
+LONDON U.S. Secretary of State John Kerry will seek assurances from Russia on Friday that it will not seek to annex Crimea and will address concerns over Ukraine through negotiation, a senior State Department official said before talks in London.

-Kerry and Russian counterpart Sergei Lavrov are meeting in a last-ditch diplomatic efforts to defuse tension between Moscow and the West as a referendum in Crimea, a Russian-majority region of Ukraine, looks set to proceed on Sunday.
+Kerry meets Russian counterpart Sergei Lavrov later in the day in last-ditch diplomatic efforts to defuse tension between Moscow and the West as a referendum in Crimea, a Russian-majority region of Ukraine, looks set to proceed on Sunday.

-The two men, posing for photographs at the U.S. ambassador's residence in London, said they had a lot to talk about.

-"I look forward to the opportunity to dig into the issues and possibilities that we may be able to find on how to move forward together to resolve some of the differences between us," Kerry told reporters.

-"Now we have to see what can be done," he said, through an interpreter.

-The referendum in Crimea, arranged after mass protests toppled pro-Russian Ukrainian President Viktor Yanukovich, will decide whether Crimea will become part of Russia.

-Kerry has warned the Kremlin that the United States and the European Union will impose sanctions against Russia as soon as Monday if the referendum goes ahead and is seeking a commitment to find ways to de-escalate the conflict and bring Russian forces back to barracks.
+The vote, arranged after mass protests toppled pro-Russian Ukrainian President Viktor Yanukovich, will decide whether Crimea will become part of Russia but Kerry has warned the Kremlin that the United States and the European Union will impose sanctions against Russia as soon as Monday if the referendum goes ahead.

+"What we would like to see is a commitment to stop putting new facts on the ground and a commitment to engage seriously on ways to de-escalate the conflict, to bring Russian forces back to barracks, to use international observers in place of force to achieve legitimate political and human rights objectives," the U.S. State Department official said.

-Ahead of meeting Lavrov, Kerry spoke to British Prime Minister David Cameron who said Britain wanted to see progress as much as the United States.
+Kerry's first stop in London was a meeting with Prime Minister David Cameron who said Britain wanted to see progress as much as the United States.

 "We want to see Ukrainians and the Russians talking to each other and if they don't then there are going to have to be consequences," Cameron told reporters on Friday.